-Orkla is committed to using raw materials that are produced with the best interests of people, animals and the environment in mind, and collaborates actively with its suppliers on solving sustainability challenges in the value chain.
+At Orkla we are committed to using raw materials that are produced with the interests of human beings, animals and the environment in mind.
+We therefore work closely with our suppliers to develop sustainable value chains.

 Orkla will strive to develop sustainable value chains.
 In 2020, all sourcing will be carried out in compliance with Orkla’s sustainable production principles.

 Sustainable development means meeting the needs of people living today without compromising the ability of future generations to meet their own needs.